youyanggu/adulteration/web/README.md

 #### Nodes

-Each hierarchy consists of multiple nodes.
-For example, the hierarchy for oats has 5 nodes: oats → grain → foods → dietary substance → substance.
+Each hierarchy consists of multiple nodes (which themselves are a CUI).
+For example, the following hierarchy for "oats" has 5 nodes: oats → grain → foods → dietary substance → substance.
 The model uses these nodes to make predictions.

-In order to make a useful prediction from a node (e.g. "grain"), the model must have seen the node during training.
-Therefore, even though a hierarchy can exist in the Metathesaurus, the model is sometimes unable to make a prediction because it has not seen many of the nodes in the hierarchy.
+For each prediction, the tool displays the list of all nodes used by the model.
+If the list of nodes seems too general, then the model is unable to find a specific enough representation for prediction.
+In order to make a useful prediction from a node (e.g. "grain"), the model must have seen this node during training.
+Even if a hierarchy exists in the Metathesaurus, the model is sometimes unable to make a good prediction because it has not seen many of the nodes in the hierarchy.
 A warning will show up when the number of nodes used in the prediction is low.

 ### Predictions